Lamuel27/Bamazon/README.md

 node bamazonManager.js

-Here is a video showing a demo of the Liri application!
+Here is a video showing a demo of the Bamazon application!

 [![Watch the video](http://www.rickmeaney.com/pics/bamazon_THMB-01.jpg)](https://youtu.be/Ucl208_IDQw)